postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 This integration automatically closes a triggered alert if a later run succeeds.
 This integration also groups failures from the same monitor under a single Opsgenie alert.

-When there is an alert on Postman, you will also receive one on your Opsgenie console.
+When you receive an alert on Postman, you also receive one on your Opsgenie console.

 ![View list of alerts in Opsgenie](https://assets.postman.com/postman-docs/opsgenie-alerts-list-bb.jpg)